mkirchner/linked-list-good-taste/README.md

    the address of the next list item
 3. `&`: take the address of that address field (i.e. get a pointer to it)

-This corresponds to an interpretation of the data structure is illustrated in figure 3: the list is interpreted as a sequence of overlapping chunks where each chunk consists of a pointer to a list item and the list item itself.
-The pointer `p` always remains a pointer to such a chunk as it iterates through the list, no matter if it points to `head` or one of the `next` pointers.
+This corresponds to an interpretation of the data structure where the list is a a sequence of pointers to `IntListItem`s (cf. Figure 3).

 ### Maintaining a handle

-In order eliminate list traversal with two pointers, the more elegant implementation needs to support editing the `next` pointer of the predecessor of the current item throughout the entire traversal.
-As expected, this is supported by the indirect addressing approach:
+An additional benefit of that particular interpretation is that it supports editing the `next` pointer of the predecessor of the current item throughout the entire traversal.

 With `p` holding the address of a pointer to a list item, the comparison in the search loop becomes